China–Turkey relations: Economic relations

 In recent years, the economic relationship between Turkey and China have been growing rapidly.
 In 2000, the total bilateral trade volume between China and Turkey exceeded US$1 billion for the first time.
 By 2021, bilateral trade between China and Turkey increased to US$35.9 billion.
 As of 2023, China is Turkey's second biggest import partner, after Russia.
 Turkey is an active member of the Belt and Road Initiative program, with BRI investments in Turkey totaling $4 billion as of summer 2022, around 1.3 percent of total BRI investments.

 In 2012, China and Turkey established a Turkish lira-Renminbi currency swap agreement.
 In June 2019, the People's Bank of China transferred $1 billion worth of funds to Turkey to help the Turkish economy.
 Later in September, China Development Bank granted a $200 million loan to the Industrial and Development Bank of Turkey.
 In 2021, the value of the swap was increased from $2.4 billion to $6 billion.
 The two countries renewed the agreement in June 2025, allowing both countries central banks to exchange as much as ₺189 billion liras or ¥35 billion yuan ($4.8 billion) between 2025 and 2028.
 The two central banks also agreed to establish a Renminbi clearing system in Turkey.

 According to a study done in 2020, the increasing economic cooperation between China and Turkey is shaped by interest-driven calculations to bolster AKP's power internally and internationally.
 In June 2024, Turkey announced a 40 percent tariff on vehicle imports from China, though it announced in July that Chinese companies that invested in Turkey would be exempt from the tariffs.
 In 2024, Chinese EV company BYD agreed to invest $1 billion to build a factory.
 In October 2024, China filed a complaint against Turkey at the World Trade Organization over its imported electric vehicle tariff.
 In March 2025, the Turkish government announced that Chery's partners will make a US$1 billion investment in Samsun, Turkey for a manufacturing plant with a capacity to create produce 200,000 vehicles a year.
+In January 2026, it was revealed that the Dongfeng Motor Corporation was looking to producing passenger cars in Turkey.